aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 DocumentBuilder.writeln inserts a string of text into the document as well but in addition, it adds a paragraph break.
 Current font formatting is also specified by the DocumentBuilder.getFont property and current paragraph formatting is determined by the DocumentBuilder.getParagraphFormat property.

-The following code example demonstrates how to insert a paragraph into the document.
+The following code example shows how to insert a paragraph into the document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertParagraph-1.java" >}}